UNR-Teaching/Workshop-1--CS-135/README.md

-# Workshop-1--CS-135
+# Workshop-3--CS-135
-Welcome to your first workshop!
-This workshop will guide you through the Linux and Github commands as well as writing a program with formatted IO .
+Welcome to your workshop!
+This workshop will guide you through Github commands as well as writing a program with formatted IO .
 Hope you have fun!